Kubernetes. It. Is. All. The. Rage. So are single word sentences, but that doesn’t mean they’re right for you. Where was I? Oh yeah, Kubernetes.

 Don’t get me wrong, I think Kubernetes is a fantastic collection of remarkable technology that can do wonders for enterprise businesses, but you must know what you’re getting into before you take those first steps.
 The journey won’t be easy, but it will be rewarding.

-More Kubernetes how-to resources
+Kubernetes how-to tutorials

 - Getting a Kubernetes cluster up and running isn’t as difficult as you might think (TechRepublic)